Jeaniel87/Jeaniel87/README.md

 Skilled in SAS, SQL, Python, Excel advanced, Tableau, and Power BI to provide actionable insights and solve business problems.

 Hobbies & Interests:

-I like reading
+I like reading.📖

-Member of Toastmasters International
+Member of Toastmasters International, developing public speaking 🎤, leadership 🏆 , and communication skills 💬.

-**Music:** Playing piano and guitar (always learning new songs!)
+**Music:** Play piano 🎹 and guitar 🎸 (always learning new songs!).